MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 * Premium plan is used when you have higher traffic requirements and want to provide a smooth user experience at scale.

-Please reach out to us if you have additional questions on the hardware configuration selected for each of the plans.[**Microsoft Community Training Helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).
+Please reach out to us if you have additional questions on the hardware configuration selected for each of the plans.[**Microsoft Community Training Helpdesk**](https://aka.ms/cthelpdesk).

 <!--
-NOTE: HIDING THIS AS THE QUESTION IS ANSWERED IN THE QUESTION ABOVE
+Note  : HIDING THIS AS THE QUESTION IS ANSWERED IN THE QUESTION ABOVE

 ### Will I be charged a license fee for Community Training in the future?